What attribute do you think is the most important predictor of success as an entrepreneur?

 The proliferation of information on the Internet these days makes it so easy to read up on things and think you are then an expert.
 It’s easy to discount the time you spend doing this however this is time you could have spent playing to your strengths.
 You see as a business owner it is vital that you understand who you are and what your strengths and weaknesses and likes and dislikes are.

 Why you ask?
-Well here’s 4 reasons why its important.
+Well here are 4 reasons why it’s important.

 You find yourself in a positively reinforcing upward spiral.
 When you concentrate on what you are naturally good at you are more likely to succeed and success brings with it the reinforcement that you are capable and competent and able to succeed which in itself puts you on the front foot attacking life with confidence and energy.

-2. Your chances of building a strong team increases exponentially
+Your chances of building a strong team increase exponentially

 When you understand your own skills clearly you are better able to articulate the skills you need to outsource.
 Being able to specify those clearly means you are more likely to get a better fit in less time.